 (User-friendly URL: This webpage can be reached at www.charlottesville.org/emissions)

-This page includes summary information and downloadable .pdf files of the Charlottesville Emissions Reports.
-Report updates will be released periodically, approximately once every 5 years, to track emissions and inform policy and program initiatives and strategies.
+This page includes summary information and downloadable .pdf files of the Charlottesville greenhouse gas inventories and reports.
+Updates will be released periodically to track emissions and inform policy and program initiatives and strategies.

 2012 Charlottesville Emissions Report Update